ZartoxGD/Zartox_Custom_editor_console/README.md

         - Added a delete every log menu button
         - Added a delete every log file created today...
         - Every log file created is now named the date it was created
+        - Added a mark in the log file for playmode start and playmode end
 ---------------------------------------